 Michael Douglas is a research meteorologist, who worked for 22 years with NOAA’s National Severe Storms Laboratory.
 He has had an interest since childhood in many natural history subjects.
 Born in Montreal, he grew up in San Diego and his university background (physics, geophysics, then meteorology) and work experience (meteorological research) have allowed him to live widely within the US.
 His work involved widespread travel in Latin America and parts of Africa, and this travel and work continues.
 Perhaps a better summary of his experiences can be found here.

-She has degrees in English Literature and Biology and has accompanied Mike during most travels.
+Rosario has degrees in English Literature and Biology and has accompanied Mike during most travels.
 She shares Mike’s interests in nature, especially birds, and also enjoys the cultural and historical aspects associated with travels.
-A brief summary of Rosario’s background and interests can be found here.

-Rosario is the current webpage editor and lately the Facebook administrator for the Central Oklahoma Cactus and Succulent Society.
+Rosario is the current webpage editor and Facebook administrator for the Central Oklahoma Cactus and Succulent Society.
 She also writes articles for the “all about succulents” section of the COC&SS webpage.

 We have been fortunate in being able to travel widely (39 countries together – more by Mike) in the last 30 years.
 Our travels have been a combination of work-related and personal trips.
 Our more in-depth explorations have been in Latin America (especially Mexico, which we have visited more than 30 times since 1987) and in South Africa (visited 7 times since 2002).